abranjith/pybrowser/README.md

     *   File element changes,

-        Below enhancements have been made to download feature
+        Below enhancements have been made to download feature,

         *   Added more parameters -